Riyu44/NCBS-Workshop/README.md

 # DB file
 db_ = "https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_full.xlsx";
 ```
-- **Understanding Output** - These lines load the R scripts for gene set preparation and cell type annotation directly from a GitHub repository.
+- **Understanding Code** - These lines load the R scripts for gene set preparation and cell type annotation directly from a GitHub repository.
 The source function is used to execute the R scripts from the provided URLs.

 #### Detecting Tissue-type